JulianGiles/JulianGiles/README.md

 - 👀 I’m interested in data science applied to the fields of earth system sciences, particularly to climatology and atmospheric sciences.
 - 🐍 I work mostly in Pyhton within the Unix ecosystem.
 Xarray is my favorite package.
 - 🌱 I’m currently learning machine learning and deep learning methods.
-#- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me by email: julian.giles@cima.fcen.uba.ar

 <!---